 The UK has a bowel cancer screening programme.
-The screening test checks for hidden (occult) blood in your stool (faeces).
-This is called an FOB test (faecal occult blood test).
-People registered with a GP receive a test every 2 years, generally between the ages of 60 to 75.
+The test checks for hidden blood in your poo (stool or faeces).
+This is called a faecal occult blood test (FOB test).
+People registered with a GP have a test every 2 years, generally between 60 and 75 years old.
 The screening age range varies slightly between England, Scotland, Wales and Northern Ireland.
-In Scotland, screening starts at age 50.
+In Scotland, screening starts at 50.

 In England, a test to examine the inside of the rectum and lower bowel, called flexible sigmoidoscopy or bowel scope, is gradually being introduced as part of the screening programme.
-This will be a one off test for everyone aged 55.
-The FOB test will continue from age 60 as before.
+You have this once at 55 years old.
+The FOB test will continue from 60 years old.

-People in high risk groups for bowel cancer are offered screening on the NHS at a younger age than the bowel screening programme.
-This usually means having an examination of the whole of the inside of the bowel using a thin, flexible tube with a light and camera at the end.
-You can have screening if you have
+People in high risk groups for bowel cancer may have screening on the NHS at a younger age.
+This usually means having an examination of the whole of the inside of your bowel using a thin, flexible tube with a light and camera at the end.
+You can have early screening if you have

 - An inherited condition called familial adenomatous polyposis (FAP) – also called familial multiple polyposis

-- A strong family history of bowel cancer (several relatives on one side of the family diagnosed with bowel cancer, or relatives diagnosed at a particularly young age)
+- Several relatives on one side of the family diagnosed with bowel cancer, or relatives diagnosed at a particularly young age (a strong family history)

 - Ulcerative colitis or Crohn’s disease

 - Had polyps removed from your bowel in the past